RAG Strategies for Natural Language-Based SQL Query and REST API Call Generation: Results

-With database-only documentation, all RAG variants achieve comparable performance: Exact match accuracy ranges from 14.45\% (standard RAG) to 15.61\% (Self-RAG and CoRAG), with execution accuracy near 72–73\%.
-This near-parity suggests that when retrieval context is homogeneous and directly relevant, retrieval policy differences have minimal impact.
+Under database-only settings, all retrieval approaches achieve similar performance levels.
+Exact match accuracy ranges from 14.45\% for standard RAG to 15.61\% for Self-RAG and CoRAG, while execution accuracy remains near 72\%--73\%.
+These results suggest that retrieval strategy has limited influence when retrieval is restricted to homogeneous schema documentation.